defo550/css-grid/README.md

  3. Opera
  4. Safari
  5. IE 8+
-  - '''Note''': Should work in IE8, but I did no testinig in any version of IE.
+  - **Note**: Should work in IE8, but I did no testinig in any version of IE.

 ## License